iann0036/tf-cfn-provider/docs/providers/azurestack/VirtualNetworkGateway.md

 `IpConfiguration` - (Required) One or two ip_configuration blocks documented below.
 An active-standby gateway requires exactly one ip_configuration block whereas an active-active gateway requires exactly two ip_configuration blocks.

 `Tags` - (Optional) A mapping of tags to assign to the resource.

+### IpConfiguration Properties

+`Name` - (Optional) A user-defined name of the IP configuration.
+Defaults to vnetGatewayConfig.

 `PrivateIpAddressAllocation` - (Optional) Defines how the private IP address of the gateways virtual interface is assigned.
 Valid options are Static or Dynamic.
 Defaults to Dynamic.